matloff/TidyverseSkeptic/README.md

     > Many of the core packages in the tidyverse were originally developed
     > independently to address specific phases of the data science cycle, and
-    > subsequently came together under the tidyverse umbrella in 2016...
+    > subsequently came together under the tidyverse umbrella in 2016
+    > (Smith 2016)...

+  (The Smith citation lists GGP2 and **purrr**.)

-* There is nothing "Tidy-ish" about GGP2.
+* As noted above, there is nothing especially "Tidy-ish" about GGP2.

-  GGP2 does not use pipes.
+  It is no more EVCEOR-ish than the base-R **plot()** (and most of base-R).
+It does not use pipes.
 (Hadley has said if he designed GGP2 today, he would base it on pipes.)

-  GGP2 is not especially based on the Each Variable Forms a Column, Each Observation Forms a Row Tidy credo.
-Base-R graphics, and indeed most of base-R, relies on the "Each Variable..." format too.
+It does not use FP.

 Again, GGP2 is a wonderful package.
-But it is not a reason to burden R learners with Tidy, i.e. FP, **dplyr**, **purrr** and so on.
+RStudio has the right to define the Tidyverse however they feel appropriate.
+(It was originally called the Hadleyverse, as it was a collection of Hadley's software projects, but he demurred.)
+But RStudio's naming freedom does not justify burdening R learners with Tidy, i.e. FP, **dplyr**, **purrr** and so on.

 ## Tidyverse "testimonials"